Today, we will form opinions of people.

 Always be humble enough to admit that you got it wrong and be willing to change; you may be the last person to see the change, but others will soon spot it and be happy to review their opinions of you.

-As this year’s Christmastime soon comes to a conclusion, ask yourself, what would you like to be known for and then give yourself a personality makeover.
-If you think you’re perfect, ask a close friend to tell you the truth.
+This Christmas time, ask yourself, what would you like to be known for and then give yourself a personality makeover…and if you think you’re perfect, ask a close friend to tell you the truth.

 A daily devotion for a better way of living.